kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Feature blog publication usually starts the day after the release.
 The release blog goes out on same day as the release and the first feature blog typically goes out the day after the release.
 The rest of the blogs are published one per weekday, so each post gets its own day of attention.

 **Publish Monday to Friday, and work around major global holidays.** Posts that land on a weekend or a public holiday get less reach, and reviewers are harder to reach if a published post needs a fix.
-Before you commit to the schedule, check the weeks after the release for holidays that affect a large part of the community, and shift the affected posts to the next working day rather than dropping them.
+Before you commit to the schedule, check the weeks after the release for holidays that affect a large part of the community, and shift the affected post(s) to the next working day.
 The note on KubeCons, holidays and `sig-docs-blog` review capacity in [Release Milestone Activities](#release-milestone-activities) applies to this schedule too.

 **The team decides the ordering.** There is no required order, so pick the approach that tells the best story for the release and apply it consistently.
 Common approaches: